 How much checked luggage is included with my Avianca Airlines fare?

 There is no universal answer to this question, as checked baggage allowances can vary based on fare type and route.
 However, it is safe to say that all fares with Avianca Airlines include at least one checked bag that can weigh up to 50 pounds and measure up to 62 linear inches, even in Economy Class.
 The best way to find out your baggage allowance is to contact the airline directly with your flight details.

 Can I pre-pay for my luggage with Avianca Airlines?

 Yes, you are welcome to pay for your baggage at the same time you book your flight online.
 You also have the option of calling the airline anytime leading up to your flight to pay for your luggage.
 In fact, you may even enjoy some discounts on luggage fees if you do so more than a week in advance.

 How can I avoid oversized and overweight baggage fees?

 Avianca Airlines, like many airlines, has strict rules on how large and heavy both checked and carry-on luggage can be.
 Make sure you’re aware of your specific weight allowance based on your fare type.
 The best way to avoid overweight and oversized baggage fees (which can be quite high and are charged each way) is to measure and weigh your bags at home before you leave for the airport.
 You also need to make sure you follow all TSA rules when packing so your luggage does not get left behind at the airport.
 A luggage scale can provide you with an accurate weight; if you need to, remove some items from your bag or move them into a carry-on to conform to the airline’s weight restrictions.

-When measuring your bags, make sure to include any handles, wheels, and all other parts of the bag in your measurements for accuracy.
+When measuring your luggage, make sure to include any handles, wheels, and all other parts of the bag in your measurements for accuracy.
 If your checked bag’s total linear dimensions exceed 62 inches, you’ll be subjected to oversized baggage fees for each leg of your trip, which can add up quickly.